Flotomate/product_docs/source/asset-management/asset-discovery.rst

 auto-addition option and the discovered Assets are automatically added to the CMDB.

-{Product} Discovery Agent
+Flotomate Discovery Agent
 =========================

 Not all workstations in an organization are part of a network, but still, they need discovery.
-By using our Agent Application, {Product}
-can fetch data from such workstations remotely.
+By using our Agent Application, Flotomate can fetch data from such workstations remotely.

-{Product}’s Agent Application is a lightweight application that runs in the background of a workstation, acquires data, and pushes it directly to the main server.
+Flotomate’s Agent Application is a lightweight application that runs in the background of a workstation, acquires data, and pushes it directly to the main server.